by Susan Flantzer © Unofficial Royalty 2019

 Friedrich and his wife Mary are ancestors of the current British royal family through their fourth son Prince Friedrich.
 Prince Friedrich’s daughter Augusta was the grandmother of Princess Victoria Mary of Teck, better known as Queen Mary, the wife of King George V of the United Kingdom.
 Through their third son Prince Karl, Friedrich and Mary are great-grandparents of King Christian IX of Denmark.
 Through King Christian IX, Friedrich and Mary are ancestors of six of the ten current European royal families: Belgium, Denmark, Luxembourg, Norway, Spain, and the United Kingdom.

-Friedrich and Mary’s marriage was not a happy one and Friedrich was cruel and abusive.
+Friedrich and Mary’s marriage was not happy and Friedrich was cruel and abusive.
 After the birth of their fourth son, Friedrich left Mary and their sons.
-Eventually, Friedrich sent her a letter saying that before they had married, he had been in love with a Catholic woman who he had wanted to marry.
+Eventually, Friedrich sent her a letter saying that before they had married, he had been in love with a Catholic woman he had wanted to marry.
 However, she would not agree to marry Friedrich unless he converted to Catholicism which he refused to do, fearing the reaction of his family and future subjects.
 Shortly before the birth of his fourth son, Friedrich received word that his former love was dying and he went to see her.
 She asked him to convert to Catholicism so their souls could be reunited in heaven and Friedrich agreed to do so.
 In February 1749, Friedrich visited the Archbishop-Elector of Cologne Clemens August of Bavaria who received him into the Roman Catholic Church.
 Furious, Mary’s father King George II ordered his daughter back to England but she refused, saying that it was her duty to remain in the place that God had placed her and that she would ensure her sons would be brought up Protestant.

 In 1760, Wilhelm VIII, Landgrave of Hesse-Kassel died and Friedrich became Landgrave of Hesse-Kassel.
 As there had been no divorce, Mary was then Landgravine of Hesse-Kassel.
 When Mary died in 1772, Friedrich was finally free to marry again.
 On January 10, 1773, Friedrich married Margravine Philippine of Brandenburg-Schwedt, who was twenty-five years younger than her husband.
 Philippine was the daughter of Margrave Friedrich Wilhelm of Brandenburg-Schwedt and his wife Princess Sophia Dorothea of Prussia.
-Wilhelm and Philippine had no children but eventually, Philippine was able to reconcile her husband with his children from his first marriage, from whom he had been estranged since 1754.
+Wilhelm and Philippine had no children but eventually, Philippine reconciled her husband with his children from his first marriage, from whom he had been estranged since 1754.

 At that time, it was the usual practice for smaller principalities to rent out their soldiers to other countries, and Friedrich was no exception.
 He rented out so many soldiers to his first wife’s nephew King George III of Great Britain for use during the American Revolution, that “Hessian” became an American term for all German soldiers used by the British during the American Revolution.
 With the income received from hiring out his soldiers, Friedrich became one of the richest rulers in Germany.
 With this revenue, he became a patron of the arts and sciences and hired architect Simon Louis du Ry to transform the town of Kassel into a modern capital city.